genicam/harvesters/README.rst

     :alt: The Harvesters
     :scale: 55 %

-Pieter Bruegel the Elder, The Harvesters, 1565, oil on wood (Metropolitan Museum of Art)
+    Pieter Bruegel the Elder, The Harvesters, 1565, oil on wood

+    © 2000–2018 The Metropolitan Museum of Art

 ********
 Features